 The Rise of Experiential x Sustainable

 Experiential travel has been bubbling under the surface for many years now, collecting popularity in the form of safaris, curated itineraries, or travellers simply going above and beyond to connect with the culture surrounding them.
-2023 will see this trend peak with a sustainable edge.
+2023 will see this trend peak with an ecotourism edge.

 ‘Rather than spending days on sun loungers in five-star beach resorts, environmental sustainability, and social responsibility also play an important role in providing a sentiment of authenticity that appeals to younger affluent travellers,’ says Masri at Little Emperors.
 ‘This can also extend to guests being able to participate in the sustainability and community commitments of the hotel.
 Not only do some brands have sustainable practices themselves, but there’s those who go above and beyond to offer its consumers the opportunity to be involved and directly give back, rather than indirectly via the hotel’s practices.’

 Wellness Reigns Supreme